-3.9.1.2 The Agricultural Protection Area has been established on the following criteria:

-- (a) The soil capability for agriculture, as rated by the Canada Land Inventory (C.L.I.), is high.
-There is a predominance of soil capability Classes 1, 2, 3, and 4, and organic soils. - (b) The agricultural industry in this area is characterized by at least one of the following factors:

-(i) a high percentage of improved farmland;

-(ii) a large number of livestock per hectare;

-(iii) a great degree of horticultural use;

-- (iv) high economic returns per hectare. - (c) The land base consists of large agricultural units that have not been fragmented by non-agricultural uses.
+- 3.9.1.2 The Agricultural Protection Area has been established on the following criteria: - (a) The soil capability for agriculture, as rated by the Canada Land Inventory (C.L.I.), is high.
+There is a predominance of soil capability Classes 1, 2, 3, and 4, and organic soils. - (b) The agricultural industry in this area is characterized by at least one of the following factors: - (i) a high percentage of improved farmland; - (ii) a large number of livestock per hectare; - (iii) a great degree of horticultural use; - (iv) high economic returns per hectare. - (c) The land base consists of large agricultural units that have not been fragmented by non-agricultural uses.

-6.1.1 Permitted uses in the Agricultural Protection Area and Specialty Crop Area shall be include: (a) agricultural and associated uses , buildings and structures; (note: Section 3.9.2.1(a) us subject to Deferra 5); (b) farm related commercial/industrial uses; agricultural-related uses; (c) on-farm diversified uses; (d) sustainable forestry and other activities connected with the conservation of soil, water resources and wildlife; (d) forestry; (e) a single detached dwelling s; (f) an accessory apartment s; (g) an accessory apartment in a detached accessory building of structure: (h) a garden suite; (i) temporary accommodations for seasonal farm workers; (j) home occupation;

-- (k) home industry; - (I) non-conforming uses that are permitted under a site zoning existing at the date of the adoption of this to Section 6.1.15);
+- 6.1.1 Permitted uses in the Agricultural Protection Area and Specialty Crop Area shall be include: - (a) Agricultural and associated uses, buildings and structures; (note: Section 3.9.2.1(a) us subject to Deferral 5); - (b) farm related commercial/industrial uses; Agriculture-related uses; - (c) On-farm diversified uses; - (d) Sustainable forestry and other activities connected with the conservation of soil, water resources and wildlife: - (d) forestry; - (e) A single detached dwelling s; - (f) An accessory apartment s; - (g) An accessory apartment in a detached accessory building or structure; - (h) A garden suite; - (i) Temporary accommodations for seasonal farm workers; - (j) A home occupation; - (k) A home industry; - (I) non-conforming uses that are permitted under a site specific zoning existing at the date of the adoption of this Plan (refer to Section 6.1.15);